 Why do I need Excel macro?

 Very often we have to repeat the same actions and operations in Excel.
-Any office work assumes a certain “routine component” – the same weekly reports, the same actions for processing received data, filling in the same tables or forms, etc. The use of macros and user-defined functions makes it possible to automate these operations by using macros.
-Another reason for using macros in your work may be the need to add missing, but necessary for your work functions to Microsoft Excel.
-For example, changing the cell format to the company standard in one click or tracing the precedents or dependents in a complex model in Excel, etc.
+Any office work assumes a certain “routine component”.
+For example, the same weekly reports, the same actions for processing received data, etc. The use of macros and user-defined functions makes it possible to automate these operations by using macros.
+Besides, you could use macros to add missing but necessary Microsoft Excel functions.
+For instance, changing the cell format to the company standard in one click.
+Otherwise, you could trace the precedents or dependents in a complex model in Excel, etc.

 So, what is it again?